prominenceai/deepstream-services-library/docs/overview.md

 <br>

 ### Dynamic Branch updates when using a Demuxer
-[Demuxer Tees](/docs/api-tee.md#demuxer-tee) demux the batched-stream - batched together by the Pipeline's built-in Streammuxer -- into single-stream [Branches](/docs/api-branch.md).
+[Demuxer Tees](/docs/api-tee.md#demuxer-tee) demux the batched-stream -- batched together by the Pipeline's built-in Streammuxer -- into single-stream [Branches](/docs/api-branch.md).
 The stream-id for each Branch matches the stream-id for the Source producing the stream.
 The maximum number of Branches can be up to the maximum number of Sources.
 Branches can be added to the next available unconnected pad/stream, to a specific pad/stream specified by id, or moved from one pad/stream to another.

 **IMPORTANT!** When using a [Demuxer Tee](/docs/api-tee.md) , the maximum number of Branches must be specified prior to playing the Pipeline, a requirement imposed by NVIDIA's [nvstreamdemux](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreamdemux.html#gst-nvstreamdemux) plugin.

-**IMPORTANT!** When adding a removing Branches, a blocking pad-probe is added to block data from flowing to the Branch while linking or unlinking with the Demuxer.
-A [blocking-timeout] value is used to control the maximum amount of time the demuxer will wait for the blocking pad-probe to call the handler callback function to dynamically link or unlink the Branch.
+**IMPORTANT!** When adding and removing Branches, a blocking pad-probe is added to block data from flowing to the Branch while linking or unlinking with the Demuxer.
+A [blocking-timeout](/docs/api-tee.md#constant-values) value is used to control the maximum amount of time the demuxer will wait for the blocking pad-probe to call the handler callback function to dynamically link or unlink the Branch.
 This value will need to be extended if the frame-rate for the stream is less than 2 fps.
-The timeout is needed in case the Source upstream has been removed or is in a bad state in which case the pad-probe callback will never be called.
+Refer to [`dsl_tee_blocking_timeout_set`](/docs/api-tee.md#dsl_tee_blocking_timeout_set).
+The timeout is required in case the Source upstream has been removed or is in a bad state in which case the pad-probe callback will never be called.

 As with Sources and Sinks, adding and removing Branches at runtime can be done
 1. by the Application using the DSL Services API.
 2. by using [Object Detection Event (ODE) Services](#object-detection-event-ode-services),
-3. by enabling the end-user/viewer through keyboard input.
+3. by enabling the end-user (Window-Sink viewer) through keyboard input.

 ![](/Images/fixed-sources-with-demuxer-and-dynamic-branch.png)